Which words would your friends and family members use to describe you? Witty? Kind? Helpful?

 Your brand’s voice is representative of your brand’s personality.
 It is consistent and steady.
 This is particularly important in a sea of digital media messages where content often starts to look and feel the same.

-These seven meaningful activities will help you develop your brand voice:
+7 meaningful activities that’ll help you develop your brand voice:

 1. Review your brand promise.